intraxia/wp-gistpen/README.txt

 = How does this work? =

 WP-Gistpen registers a new `gistpens` post type.
-Instead of posting your public code snippets on Gist, go to Gistpens -> Add New, and
+Instead of posting your public code snippets on Gist, go to Gistpens -> Add New, and past in your code.
+From there, use [gistpen id="##"], where ## is the post id of the Gistpen you just created.
+(Don't worry, I'm working on streamlining this process :) ).

 == Changelog ==